Manage your claim online click here

-If you are unemployed or work but are on a low income, you may be entitled to Housing or Council Tax Benefits to help with your payments.
+If you are unemployed or work but are on a low income, you may be entitled to housing benefit and/or council tax support.

-If you pay rent for your home, whether to the city council, a housing association or to a private landlord, you may be entitled to help with your rent payments through the Housing Benefit Scheme.
-If you are a tenant of a housing association or other private landlord, any benefit you are entitled to will be paid to you.
-But in certain circumstances benefit can be paid directly to your landlord.
+If you pay rent for your home, whether to the city council, a housing association or to a private landlord, you may be entitled to help with your rent payments through the housing benefit scheme.
+If you are a tenant of a private landlord, any benefit you are entitled to will be paid to you.
 If you are a council tenant any benefit is credited directly to your rent account to reduce the amount of rent you need to pay.

-If you're not sure whether you qualify for Housing or Council Tax Benefit our benefits calculator will help you.
+If you're not sure whether you qualify for housing benefit or council tax support our online calculator will help you.
 Answer a few simple questions and it will tell you whether you're entitled to benefit and roughly how much you might get.
 Please click here to view the benefits calculator.

 You can only apply on an application form.
 You can get a form in the following ways:

 - Download a form: To download the form and application notes, please see 'related files' below.

 - Request a form by email: send your request to email@example.com